 Main Aspects of MiCA

-- Anti-Money Laundering (AML) Policies: Strengthening measures to combat money laundering and terrorist financing.
+Anti-Money Laundering (AML) Policies: Strengthening measures against money laundering and financing of terrorism.

 Timeline for Entry into the Force